X-Men (film): Casting

-Glenn Danzig was invited by 20th Century Fox to audition for the role of Wolverine in 1995, as his height and build closely resemble that of the film's protagonist, as described in the original comic books.
+Glenn Danzig was invited by Fox to audition for the role of Wolverine in 1995, as his height and build closely resemble that of the film's protagonist, as described in the original comic books.
 However, he declined due to scheduling conflicts with his band.
 With Singer taking over as director, Russell Crowe was the first choice to play Wolverine, but he turned it down, instead recommending his friend, actor Hugh Jackman, for the part.
 Jackman was an unknown actor at the time, while a number of more established actors offered their services for the role.
+Jackman's wife Deborra-Lee Furness told him not to do it after reading the three pages he was given.
+Jackman was initially rejected as he was deemed "too tall" for the role.
 Singer brought Viggo Mortensen to view storyboards, but Mortensen's son was vocal about the character's imposing appearance.
 Mortensen was also apprehensive of signing on for multiple films.
-Dougray Scott was cast as Wolverine in a multi-film deal but was forced to back out due to scheduling conflicts with Mission: Impossible 2 in early October 1999 and sustaining injuries in a motorbike accident.
+Dougray Scott was cast as Wolverine in a multi-film deal but was forced to back out due to scheduling conflicts with Mission: Impossible 2 (2000) in early October 1999 and sustaining injuries in a motorbike accident.
+Scott also said that Tom Cruise made him drop out of the role as well.
 Jackman was then cast three weeks into filming, based on a successful audition.

 Patrick Stewart was first approached by Singer to play Xavier on the set of Conspiracy Theory (1997), which was directed by X-Men executive producer Richard Donner.
 Michael Jackson actively campaigned for the role of Xavier but was never seriously considered by the studio.
-Jim Caviezel was originally cast as Cyclops but backed out due to scheduling conflicts with Frequency.
+Jim Caviezel was originally cast as Cyclops but backed out due to scheduling conflicts with Frequency (2000).
 James Marsden was unfamiliar with his character, but he soon became accustomed after reading various comic books.
 Marsden modeled his performance similar to a Boy Scout.
-Anna Paquin dropped out of the lead role in Tart in favor of X-Men.
+Anna Paquin dropped out of the lead role in Tart (2001) in favor of X-Men.
 Rachael Leigh Cook was considered for the role of Rogue.
 Cook later admitted that she regretted her decision to turn the role down.
+Janet Jackson was offered the role of Storm, but she turned it down due to tour obligations.
 Singer and Hayter originally offered the role of Jean Grey to Charlize Theron but she turned it down.
-Singer cast Ian McKellen, who had acted in his previous film, Apt Pupil.
-McKellen responded to the gay allegory of the film, "the allegory of the mutants as outsiders, disenfranchised and alone and coming to all of that at puberty when their difference manifests", Singer explained.
+Singer cast Bruce Davison and Ian McKellen, both had acted in his previous film Apt Pupil.
+McKellen responded well to the gay allegory of the film, "the allegory of the mutants as outsiders, disenfranchised and alone and coming to all of that at puberty when their difference manifests", Singer explained.
 "Ian is an activist and he really responded to the potential of that allegory."